 Continued exposure to and practice in keyboard technique, theory, sight - reading, transposition, and repertoire, culminating in the Piano Proficiency Exam.
 Successful passing of the Piano Proficiency Exam is required of all music majors.
 Prerequisite: MUS 121 or permission of Director of Keyboard Studies.
-Offered each fall.
+Offered every fall semester.